From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 After the earthquake in Washington November 9, you must suspect, as in the early '80s, that we could see a down debt cycle with an up stock market, including the best run regional banks not being destroyed by debt.

 Enter Bear State.
 It's a trick to find them before they have done big climbs and attracted attention.
-I offer Bear State Financial as such a find.
+I offer Bear State Financial (NASDAQ:BSF) as such a find.
 It is a Fed member bank.
 Although it is obscure to say the least, it has started on a growth track being orchestrated by some most able growth people on the planet.
 It was formulated as a dramatic reorganization of a struggling bank, First Federal of Harrison, in 2011.
 A corporate raider restructure was done by one Rick Massey.
 As the Bear State Financial website describes it:

 On May 3, 2011, Bear State Financial Holdings made a $46.3 million investment in the Company to recapitalize First Federal Bank.
 Company Chairman Richard N. Massey led the Bear State group, which brought a new management team to the Bank.
-In June 2014, First Federal Bancshares of Arkansas, Inc. changed its name to Bear State Financial, Inc. (NASDAQ:BSF).
-Bear State Financial is the parent company for Bear State Bank.
+In June 2014, First Federal Bancshares of Arkansas, Inc. changed its name to Bear State Financial, Inc. Bear State Financial is the parent company for Bear State Bank.

-In the Form SC13D (Statement of beneficial ownership) filed May 11, 2011 in conjunction with this $46 million "investment" in First Federal, it's clear it was a one man takeover by Massey.
-The name officially changed from First Federal with ticker FFBH to Bear State Financial with ticker BSF in June, 2014.
+In the Form SC13D (statement of beneficial ownership) filed May 11, 2011, in conjunction with this $46 million "investment" in First Federal, it's clear it was a one man takeover by Massey.
+The name officially changed from First Federal with ticker FFBH to Bear State Financial with ticker BSF in June 2014.
 The name Bear State is for all the black bears in Arkansas.

-So how has this heavy handed takeover worked out so far?
+So how has this heavy-handed takeover worked out so far?

 Not too bad.
 Overall, there seems to be a turn into fast growth taking hold.